rcc-uchicago/user-guide/docs/FAQ/accounts_and_allocations_faq.md

 ??? question "What is my RCC username and password? "
     RCC uses the University of Chicago CNetIDs for user credentials.
 Once your RCC account is created, your RCC username and password will be the same as your CNetID credentials.

-??? question "Can an external collaborator get a CNetID so they can log in to RCC? "
+??? question "Can an external collaborator get a CNetID to log in to RCC? "
     RCC can create CNetIDs for external collaborators.
 See [RCC Account Request](https://rcc.uchicago.edu/accounts-allocations/request-account) for more information.

 ??? question "What should I do if I left the university and my CNetID password no longer works?"